eslint/eslint/docs/src/developer-guide/nodejs-api.md

 ##### Linting

 * `options.allowInlineConfig` (`boolean`)<br>
   Default is `true`.
 If `false` is present, ESLint suppresses directive comments in source code.
-If this option is `false`, it overrides the `noInlineConfig` setting in your configurations.
+If this option is `true`, it overrides the `noInlineConfig` setting in your configurations.
 * `options.baseConfig` (`ConfigData | null`)<br>
   Default is `null`.
 [Configuration object], extended by all configurations used with this instance.
 You can use this option to define the default settings that will be used if your configuration files don't configure it.
 * `options.overrideConfig` (`ConfigData | null`)<br>